lfaires/TrackIt/README.md

 - Login
 - List all today's habits in today screen
 - Add and remove habits in habits screen
-- See habits historic in historic screen
+- See habits history in history screen

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>